How to remove “OBJ in a box” in WordPress: 3 easy methods.

 OBJ also appears when copying from other word processing programs and other programs from which you copy your text.

-How to remove “OBJ in a box” from your WordPress post?
+How to remove “OBJ in a box” in WordPress posts?

 There are several ways to remove OBJ from your text.
 These are the three easiest and quickest ones.

-1. Paste your text without format (works in popular browsers with an OS-dependent keyboard shortcut)
+1. Paste your text as plain text (works in popular browsers with an OS-dependent keyboard shortcut)

-Paste as plain text using CTRL + Shift + V on Windows when editing in Chrome, Edge or Firefox.
-On Mac, the rather long CMD + Option + Shift + V shortcut does the same, regardless of the browser.
+Copy your title or body text from wherever it’s written (Word, Google Docs, etc.) and paste it as plain text.
+In Windows, use CTRL + Shift + V when editing in Chrome, Edge or Firefox.
+On Mac, CMD + Shift + V does the same.

 Pasting as plain text removes formatting and additional code.
 It should get rid of the OBJ character.